cloudblog004/fantasticfoodies/content/en/posts/2134-recipe-of-favorite-alfredo-chicken-and-amp-rice.md

 - "Combine ingredients in casserole dish and top with chicken"
 - "Bake uncovered 45 minutes at 425"
 - "Sprinkle with Parmesan cheese and bake another 10 minutes at 425"
-- "Optional: sprinkle with cracked pepper &amp; Parmesan cheese before serving"
+- "Optional: sprinkle with cracked pepper & Parmesan cheese before serving"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe